 - preview image – if you have selected an imageURL datatype, you can choose if this property holds a canonical preview image of the Concept.

-In our Country example I have chosen manual identifiers, which means I need to either use the standard id property, or I can define a new property that will uniquely identify every Concept.
+Our Country example uses manual identifiers, which means a Concept should either use the standard id property as its identifier or use a newly defined property.
 In this case we have defined an isoCode field and marked it as the identifier.
-You can see the other custom properties we have chosen for our Country type below :
+You can see the other custom properties we have chosen for our Country type below:

 When you are happy with this Concept schema definition, click Review Types.